Trump the Favourite Dog of Hogarth.

 The Nathaniel Smith Sale of 26 April 1809.

-Lot 125, The bust of Hogarth.
+Lot 125, The Bust of Hogarth.

-No obvious sign of the pug here!
+No obvious sign of the pug here at this sale!

 ........................